 Additionally, the backpack has flexible and adaptive dividers, with attention zoomed in on versatile spaces for various pieces of camera equipment and 4-point access, so you can swiftly gather your equipment to capture those unexpected moments.

-While the main focal point is the protection and camera accessibility, comfort has not been left by the wayside: Padded straps and a waist strap, plus a water bottle holder mean your comfort and convenience is at the forefront of the design.
+While the main focal point is the protection and camera accessibility, comfort has not been left by the wayside: Padded straps and a waist strap, plus a water bottle holder, mean your comfort and convenience are at the forefront of the design.